Riopradheep007/Hand-written-digit-classification-using-CNN/README.md

-3.use google colab for training your model. run the cnn_training.ip# Hand-written-digit-classification-using-CNN 2
+3.use google colab for training your model. run the cnn_training.ip# Hand-written-digit-classification-using-CNN
-*This project is a handwritten digit ynb

 4.for the output run predicted.py to predict the output.